• ARTS 103 Production Syllabus 2018

 This course examines methods and procedures of efficient production practices including typographic issues, image adjustment, digital file format preparation and related technologies for the graphic design student.
 Lab fees apply.
 Prerequisites: ARTS 077 and ARTS 091or instructor permission.

-Arts 077 Graphic Design II, Arts 091 Print Media Graphics, or Instructor Permission.
+Arts 077 (Graphic Design II), Arts 091 (Print Media Graphics), or Instructor Permission.

 Graphic Design Production is meant to enhance the education of the student majoring in Graphic Design by providing an awareness of practical, technical and professional practices.
 Specific topics in typography, image preparation, electronic file management and formatting, paper and alternative printing substrates, color management, and the major commercial printing techniques will be presented from the perspective of their individual and collective affects on the look of graphic design applications.
 Contemporary production issues will be explored relating to preparation of work for print.
 The focus of all studio projects will be on efficient production practices as related to the profession of graphic design.
 We will also take several field trips to various local production houses (print, labels, & packaging).

 - Demonstrate the correct steps in seamless preparation of design work for traditional pre-press re-production printing.

 - Demonstrate the use of a working vocabulary for communication with pre-press and other production professionals.

 - Experience first-hand a variety of production situations.